bolav/fuse-sqlite/README.md

 * No support for CMake
 * Not able to use from `Project` in unoproj
 * Constructor not being loaded in Fuse Preview.
 (Can be solved with `<SQLite ux:Global="Workaround" />` in the UX)
+* No support for bundled pre-made databases

+= TODO =

+* Return array if given an array
+* Return count as a hash element